 a.
 Nebuchadnezzar the king made an image of gold: There is considerable debate regarding when this happened.
 Some think it was a short time after the events of Daniel 2, but others think it happened many years later.

 i.
-There is a discernible link between Nebuchadnezzar’s dream in Daniel 2 and the image he made in Daniel 3.
-It seems that Nebuchadnezzar deliberately made an entire statue of gold, saying that the day of his reign and authority would never end - in contradiction to God’s declared plan.
+There is a discernible link between Nebuchadnezzar's dream in Daniel 2 and the image he made in Daniel 3.
+It seems that Nebuchadnezzar deliberately made an entire statue of gold, to say that the day of his reign and authority would never end - in contradiction to God's declared plan.

 i.
 "On the plains of Dura there stands today, a rectilinear mound, about twenty feet high, an exact square of about forty-six feet at the base, resembling the pedestal of a colossal statue."
 (Heslop)

 2. (2-3) All Babylonia's dignitaries gathered at the dedication of the image.